Frogs, toads, salamanders, and odd-looking caecilians ─ these are the more than 20 amphibians displayed in the Aquarium's Frogs Forever? exhibit.

-Amphibians survived the disaster that wiped out the dinosaurs, but now they’re under siege from a variety of threats including habitat loss, devastating disease and being hunted for food.
+Amphibians survived the meteor that wiped out big dinosaurs 66 million years ago, but today they’re under siege from many human-caused threats, including habitat loss, a parasitic fungus called chytrid and hunting for food.
 At the rate they’re disappearing, we could lose up to half of the world’s amphibians in our lifetimes.
-Frogs Forever? highlights the diversity and plights of frogs, salamanders and toads from different regions of the world.
-It also shows the amazing transformations they undergo in their lifetimes and offers some ways to help protect them.
+You’ll learn which threats impact each amphibian on display and some ways to help protect them.

-Frogs today are threatened with extinction.
-The Vancouver Aquarium has joined forces with zoos and aquariums around the world to try and stop hundreds of species from vanishing forever in a global effort called Amphibian Ark (AArk).
-AArk’s goal is to raise awareness about amphibian vulnerability and rescue at least 500 of the most threatened species.
-These species will be protected and bred in secure facilities at zoos and aquariums until the animals can one day be released back into nature.
+The Vancouver Aquarium joined forces with zoos and aquariums around the world to help stop hundreds of species from vanishing forever in a global effort called Amphibian Ark (AArk).

 The world is facing what may be the single largest mass extinction event since the time of the dinosaurs: almost half of the world's 6,000 known amphibian species could be wiped out in our lifetimes.